wanamelon/prototype_monorepo/roller/dev_notes.md

 ---

+# Item impls round 2 yeee

+### Mini ball hitting coins

+We just want a basic one.
+It's not a second roller Idea is: every 20 give points, we spawn a miniball which can hit and kill crops, bounce off stuff etc. item interactions will be interesting.
+Anything using bounce event we must switch perhaps...oh wait we're good!

+Ok, firstly this FreshOverlap thing is overrated.
+It should just be "hit" and explicitly have an aggressor and a receiver how to have the mini ball also do hits (and maybe bounces)? hmm good q... should it collide with the player / walls? walls easy, player eh speed buff -> players, not miniball?

+walls on different layer okie dokie

+let's set up basic skellington...

+extract ProjectileBody
+defined as collisionBody which can bounce and hit is NOT an item, just regular old Godot composition

 # Crop idea (bankrolled bazillionaire)

 [ ] Ball: damage numbers
-[ ] Bug fix: stuck between colliders at high speeds
+[ ] auto-add source trace (like stack trace) for ALL events [ ] Tags as method, not field (ez to override), also "hasAny/hasAll" [ ] Bug fix: stuck between colliders at high speeds
-[ ] Items: coin level up time is decreased
+[ ] Item stacking (ex: more slime trail item -> increase level up chance, NOT) [ ] Items: coin level up time is decreased
-[ ] Items: higher base spawn level of coins
 [ ] Items: temporarily do ZERO damage
-[ ] Items: the lower your stamina, the higher your speed [ ] Items: when killing a coin, may level up the lowest value coin = highest value [ ] Items: Future: Mark price equal to adjacent items on spawn.
-Make 10x Delta value on expire [ ] Items: PiggyBank.
+[ ] Items: when killing a coin, may level up the lowest value coin = highest value [ ] Items: Combo - hit N ascending count values in row gives value = N x last (each time) [ ] Items: PiggyBank.
 Every hit on adjacent adds its value to the bank, has interest.
+Boom after 10 hits [ ] Items: higher base spawn level of coins
+[ ] Items: the lower your stamina, the higher your speed [ ] Items: reduce all cooldowns
-Boom after 10 hits [ ] Items: Combo - hit N ascending count values in row gives value = N x last (each time) [ ] Items: Status effects last longer
+[ ] Items: Status effects last longer
-[ ] Items: Mini ball which briefly hits other coins (can trigger events) [X] Items: Crop code could be a lot simpler!
+[ ] Items: Mini ball which briefly hits other coins (can trigger events) [X] ~~Item IS itemref? nah queue free~~
+[X] Items: Crop code could be a lot simpler!
 [X] Design: Item system design more generic
 [X] Design: Clean up unused code in item system and related